 We need storage box at SGS training ground.

 One of our supporters has prostate cancer.
-Jerry is organising messages from the team for him and Paul is looking into the bike ride his son is doing.
+Jerry is organising messages from the team for him and Paul is looking into the bike ride the supporter’s son is doing.

 It was agreed it would be useful to have updates from Jerry at the beginning of all Board meetings.